Catelyn Stark: Season 4

 In the fourth season opener "Two Swords", Sansa (Sophie Turner) mentions Catelyn's body was thrown in the river.
 This is identical to the novels, as both showcase a mockery of Tully funeral customs.

 However, the aftermath is drastically changed from book to screen.
 Following the fourth season finale episode, "The Children", many fans expressed disappointment that Catelyn's resurrection as Lady Stoneheart was not included.
 In the novels, Arya's direwolf Nymeria retrieves her corpse from the Green Fork, and runs away when humans approach.
 It is later revealed the Brotherhood without Banners found her corpse, and Beric Dondarrion, a six-times resurrected man, gives her the kiss of life, passing on his power to her.

 On the idea of portraying Stoneheart, Fairley joked in a 2013 interview: "I'm completely insane, so it mightn't be too much of an acting stretch!"
 She elaborated further on the possibility stating:

 Neither showrunners explained the absence, but director Alex Graves explained in 2014 that they were "not sure" about what to "do about it" during production of the previous third season released in 2013.
-Then he revealed there was no plans for the fourth season, if ever.
+Then he revealed there were no plans for the fourth season, if ever.
 He also admitted that he was unsure of her purpose, while admitting he had not read the novels:

-Showrunners David Benioff and D. B. Weiss claimed they'd purposely left her out to avoid spoiling The Winds of Winter and to minimize character resurrections in the series, despite arguments to keep her from author George RR Martin.
+Showrunners David Benioff and D. B. Weiss claimed they'd purposely left her out to avoid spoiling The Winds of Winter and to minimize character resurrections in the series, despite arguments to keep her from author George R. R. Martin.